AmineRhazzar/lyrics-on-spotify/README.md

 # lyrics-on-spotify
-A Spotify Clone that displace lyrics as you're playing songs
+A Spotify Clone that displays lyrics as you're playing songs

 ___